Alorse/jsonforms-media-capture/README.md

-# JSON Forms React seed App
+# JSON Forms React Media Capture Component

 This seed demonstrates how to use [JSON Forms](https://jsonforms.io) with React in order to render a simple form for displaying a task entity.